gopasspw/gopass/docs/features.md

 To restrict the characters used in generated passwords set `GOPASS_CHARACTER_SET` to any non-empty string.
 Please keep in mind that this can considerably weaken the strength of generated passwords.

+### Using custom password generators

+To use an external password generator set `GOPASS_EXTERNAL_PWGEN` to any valid executeable with all required arguments.
+Please note that the command will be run as-is.
+Not parameters to control length or complexity can be passed.
+Any errors will be silently ignored and gopass will fall back to the internal password generator instead.

 ### In-place updates to existing passwords

 Running `gopass [generate|insert] foo/bar` on an existing entry `foo/bar` will only update the first line of the secret, leaving any trailing data in place.